bufbuild/protobuf-es/MANUAL.md

 <details><summary>Are you using the remote plugin?</summary>

-If you are using the [remote plugin][buf.build/remote-plugins] instead of the locally installed `protoc-gen-es`, make sure to update the version in your config:
+If you're using the [remote plugin][buf.build/remote-plugins] instead of the locally installed `protoc-gen-es`, make sure to update the version in your config:

 ```yaml